-With respect to Aesthetics, although with an overall height of about 85 feet, the building would be taller than the previously analyzed 65-foot building.
-The proposed project would be developed on a portion of the campus that is designated CMU.
-The proposed structure would be located near the existing academic core and would be similar in height and scale to other developments in the vicinity, where building heights range between approximately 45 and 80 feet in height.
+With respect to Aesthetics, the building will be shorter than the 85 feet that was analyzed in Addendum #1.
+The proposed project would be developed on a portion of the campus that is designated Campus Mixed Use The proposed structure would be located near the existing academic core and would be similar in height and scale to other developments in the vicinity, where building heights range between approximately 45 and 80 feet in height.
 The proposed project would also not include aboveground infrastructure that would require screening.